stevekeol/artemis/crates/strategies/opensea-sudo-arb/README.md

 1. Starting from the Sudoswap factory deployment block, filter for all `NewPair` events emitted to build a full list of pools.
 2. We batch read quotes for all pools by using a specialized quoter contract  via eth_call bytecode injection.
-3. We update the state of a pair of HashMaps in memory for fast retrival of each NFT collection's best quote.
+3. We update the state of a pair of HashMaps in memory for fast retrieval of each NFT collection's best quote.

 ### Processing